 Earlier this week we talked about Systems that Serve Us, focusing on Acuity Scheduling on the blog.
 Scheduling before Acuity was often (usually) a headache and now I don’t have to worry about it at all!
 It has an easy-to-use interface and takes care of all the minor details.
 I can adjust my availability anytime I want to and have scheduling limits in place, like requiring clients to cancel at least a day in advance.
 I can sync my other calendars, sell packages & gift certificates and access my entire client list.

-Make sure to join our KRose Marketing Facebook Group to join in and contribute to discussions relevant to business owners like you!
+Make sure to like KRose Marketing on Facebook to join in and contribute to discussions relevant to business owners like you!